imitko/Virtuoso_Java_Samples/Jena/RDFLoader/readme.txt

 1) Use the next commands:
- - for compile
+ - to compile
   % gradlew clean build

- - for run
+ - to run
   % gradlew run

-2) The App settings are in file config.json where
+2) App settings are in file config.json where
 - "conn"  block
    "isolationMode": read_uncommitted | read_committed | repeatable_read | serializable